-Figure 14.
+Figure 12.
 NCS Reference Architecture

-Figure 14 shows a CMS containing a cluster of Call Agents, which are identifiable by one CMS FQDN.
-It also shows, even though this is not a likely scenario in early deployments, that different CMSes could potentially manage different endpoints in a single MTA.
+Figure 12 shows a CMS containing a cluster of Call Agents, which are identifiable by one CMS FQDN.
+It also shows, even though this is not a likely scenario in early deployments, that different CMSs could potentially manage different endpoints in a single MTA.

 The security aspects of interfaces pkt-s3 and pkt-s4 (RTP bearer channel and RTCP) are described in section 6.6 of this document.
-The protocol interface pkt-s16 (CMS to CMS) is SIP with PacketCable extensions, as specified in [37].
+The protocol interface pkt-s16 (CMS to CMS) is SIP with PacketCable extensions, as specified in [32].

-When a call is made between two endpoints in different zones, the call signaling has to traverse the path between two different CMSes.
-The signaling protocol between CMSes is SIP with PacketCable specific extensions.
-See [37] for more details.
+When a call is made between two endpoints in different zones, the call signaling has to traverse the path between two different CMSs.
+The signaling protocol between CMSs is SIP with PacketCable specific extensions.
+See [32] for more details.
 Initially, the initiating CMS may not have a direct signaling path to a terminating CMS.
 The call routing table of the initiating CMS may point it to an intermediate SIP proxy.
 That SIP proxy, in turn, may point to another SIP proxy.
-In general, we make no assumptions about the number of SIP proxies in the signaling path between the CMSes.
-Once the two CMSes have discovered each other's location, they have the option to continue SIP signaling directly between each other.
+In general, we make no assumptions about the number of SIP proxies in the signaling path between the CMSs.
+Once the two CMSs have discovered each other's location, they have the option to continue SIP signaling directly between each other.
 The SIP proxies that route traffic between Domains are called Exterior Border Proxies (EBPs).
 EBPs enforce access control on all signaling messages routed between domains.
 They also provide application level security on sensitive information contained within SIP messages.
+While not depicted in Figure 12, CMSS may also be used between a CMS and an MGC.